wisethee/console-finances/README.md

   Greatest Decrease in Profits: Sep-2013 ($-2196167)
   ```

-Your final code should print the analysis to the console.
+The final code should print the analysis to the console.

 ## License
 This project is open source and available under the [MIT License](LICENSE.md).